nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 A Bucket is a container for AdLib Pieces created by the producer/operator during production.
 They exist independently of the Rundowns and associated content created by ingesting data from the NRCS.
 Users can freely create, modify and remove Buckets.

 The primary use-case of these elements is for breaking news formats where quick turnaround video editing may require circumvention of the regular flow of show assets and programming via the NRCS.
-Currently, one way of creating AdLibs inside Buckets is using a MOS Plugin integration inside the Shelf.
+Currently, one way of creating AdLibs inside Buckets is using a MOS Plugin integration inside the Shelf, where MOS [ncsItem](https://mosprotocol.com/wp-content/MOS-Protocol-Documents/MOS-Protocol-2.8.4-Current.htm#ncsItem) elements can be dragged from the MOS Plugin onto a bucket and ingested.

+The ingest happens via the `getAdlibItem` method: [https://github.com/nrkno/sofie-core/blob/master/packages/blueprints-integration/src/api.ts#L215](https://github.com/nrkno/sofie-core/blob/master/packages/blueprints-integration/src/api.ts#L215)

 ## Views